ryuichiueda/slides_marp/advanced_vision/lesson1-e.md

 ## Summary

 - Artificial Neurons and Artificial Neural Networks
     - Programmable
     - Attempts to express arbitrary functions using simple linear algebra and activation functions
-- How do we learn parameters?
+    - How do we learn their parameters?
 (Next time)